auxoncorp/kolmogorov_smirnov/README.md

 # Fork Changes
 ----------------
 ### Added
-* Non-allocating variations on certain functions are provided (TODO - list these)
+* Non-allocating variation of the primary function, `test_nonallocating`

 ### Changed
 * The primary `test` function returns a `Result<_, _>` rather than panicking